Cross+Reference

 Summary

-Well that was a lot to cover with more to come.
-This is the primary capabilities expected in the first version of CrossReference to be release in the Second half of 2024.
-Beta is expected to be available in Spring of 2024.
+Well that was a lot to cover with plenty more to still discuss.
+This is the primary capabilities in the first version of CrossReference that is available today, for FREE.

 If you are interested in being a Beta participant or would just like to comment or get more information please send a note using the following link -> Contact Us Link.